wagtail/rfcs/text/089-atag-audit.md

 ##### B.2.3.1 Alternative Content is Editable (WCAG)

 **Fail**.
+Evaluated as: **Level AA**.
 Though Wagtail provides support for editing alt text everywhere images can be added, it doesn’t provide support for marking images as decorative (set to empty alt text), or changing alt text in context.
 See [RFC 51: Contextual alt text](https://github.com/wagtail/rfcs/pull/51).

 ##### B.2.3.2 Automating Repair of Text Alternatives